-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of KuCoin consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the crypto exchanges out there, so that you can find the right one for you.
+This review of KuCoin consists of four parts: general info, fees, deposit methods and security.

 US-investors are not listed as prohibited from trading.
 If you are a US-investor, however, you should still always analyse yourself whether your home state imposes any obstacles for your foreign cryptocurrency trading.